 And so, on the day of my friend’s 16th birthday party, I snuck over early to get started on my quilt before the guests arrived.
 I was young and definitely a little over-eager, and when I picked up that rotary cutter, I promptly sliced the tip of my pointer finger clean off.

 What followed felt like a comedy of errors.
 Party guests started to arrive as I laid on the couch, bandaged finger in the air.
 At one point, a classmate scooped up my severed fingertip and brandished it in the air.
-Eventually we all ended up in the emergency room: me, my mom, Brenda, my boyfriend (my FIRST boyfriend), and various other spectators.
+Eventually, we all ended up in the emergency room: me, my mom, Brenda, my boyfriend (my first boyfriend, mind you) and various other spectators.